1minds3t/omnipkg/README.md

 omnipkg install torch==2.0.0 torch==2.7.1
 ```

-**What happens?** `omnipkg` reorders installs to trigger the bubble creation, installs `torch==2.7.1` in the main environment, and isolates `torch==2.0.0` in a lightweight “bubble,” sharing compatible dependencies to save space.
+**What happens?** `omnipkg` reorders installs to trigger the bubble creation, installs `torch==2.7.1` in the main environment, and isolates `torch==2.0.0` in a lightweight "bubble," sharing compatible dependencies to save space.
 No virtual environments or containers needed.

 ```bash
 🔄 Reordered: torch==2.7.1, torch==2.0.0